ing-bank/lion/docs/docs/systems/form/model-value.md

 > recommended as a means of interaction.

 For more information about parsing and the Unparseable type, see [Formatting and Parsing](../../../docs/systems/form/formatting-and-parsing.md)

+### Event meta

+`model-value-changed` events have a `detail` object, containing the following meta data:

+- `isTriggeredByUser`: a boolean that determines whether a change originated from a user or was triggered programmatically
+- `formPath`: an array of FormControls.
+It contains the path an event follows to go from a 'leaf element' (for instance a lion-input) to a top element (for instance lion-form).
+An example path could be [lionForm, lionFieldset, lionInput]